zhang416/afmpb/install.md

 automatically downloaded by AFMPB when the application is built.

 Users must install HPX-5 on their systems before installing the AFMPB solver.
-For users who use AFMPB on shared memory computers only, the HPX-5 can be built in the following steps
+For users who use AFMPB on shared memory computers only, HPX-5 can be built in the following steps
 ```
 > cd /path/to/hpx